TechPaula/PC6502/README.md

 2025-10-14 - CPLD code for the CPU PCB updated, with help from Shonky it now runs at up to the full 14MHz!

 2025-10-16 - SPEECH synthesis chip working fine after a couple of extra wires on V1.0 of the PCB, V1.1 has been updated with these.
+The OPL3 (YMF262) is reading and writing, but not yet making sound.

 2025-10-19 - Dual SPI board confirmed working!
 It looks like my Apple II slots might be bacwards, I need to do more checking to confirm one way or the other.
-The Compact Flash Storage board looks like it's also working, at least as far as raw byte reads are concerned. but more testing is needed.
+The Compact Flash Storage board is also working, at least as far as raw byte reads and reads are concerned.

 ## CPU Board
 Actual PCB: